 Workers who suffer permanent, but not complete, disabilities are those who may be able to return to work performing light duty or in a different position than he/she previously held.
 Permanent partial disability (PPD) benefits use a ranking system to determine the severity of the partial disability.
 Those with more severe injuries generally receive higher benefit amounts.

 If an employee suffers an injury that leaves him or her permanently and totally disabled, he or she can receive permanent total disability (PTD) benefits.
 The worker will fill out a permanent and stationary (P&S) report that describes the medical problems, extent of disability, and future medical costs.
 The workers’ comp system will give you a rating depending on your P&S report, which will then determine the amount of compensation benefits.

-An agreed medical evaluation (AME) is one that takes place under a provider that the injured workers’ attorney and claims administrator agrees upon.
+An agreed medical evaluation (AME) is one that takes place under a provider that the Orange County workers’ compensation attorney and claims administrator agrees upon.
 The purpose of an AME is to obtain a medical examination and report from an unbiased, agreed-upon party to help settle a claims dispute.
 The AME can determine how the work injury led to disability and potential causes of the injury.
 California law does not allow healthcare providers to advertise as AME centers.